ShamshathJ/REM_Challenge_work/README.md

 It helps the user to browse through the application and allows to perform varios operations

-How to deploy the project ?

-Good question I dont have the git hub link

 What are all the basic operationsto be performed?.